-What every small businesses must do – even if you have absolutely no money to spend on marketing!
+Things start-up small businesses must do even if they have absolutely no money to spend on marketing!

 You’ve decided to take the plunge, leave your secure job and set up as a sole trader doing what you love.